-With its E. coli or Salmonella or Campylobacter or a myriad of other bacteria or protozoa.
-Instead, they eat it and develop healthy immune systems, well able to deal with the normal bacteria and other micro-organisms in their environment.
+With its E. coli, Salmonella, Campylobacter, or a myriad of other bacteria or protozoa.
+Instead, they eat it and develop healthy immune systems, easily able to deal with the normal bacteria and other micro-organisms in their environment.
 In addition, they are able to - and of course have to- build a resistance to intestinal worms.

 Once wild pups are weaned...